-- The 2011 Can-Am ATV must be purchased as new and unused by its first owner from a Can-Am ATV Distributor/Dealer authorized to distribute Can-Am ATVs in the country in which the sale occurred; - The BRP specified pre-delivery inspection process must be completed and documented;

-- The product must have undergone proper registration by an authorized Can-Am ATV Distributor/Dealer: - The 2011 Can-Am ATV must be purchased in the EEA; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The 2014 Can-Am ATV must be purchased as new and unused by its first owner from a Can-Am ATV Distributor/Dealer authorized to distribute Can-Am ATVs in the country in which the sale occurred; - The BRP specified pre-delivery inspection process must be completed and documented; - The product must have undergone proper registration by an authorized Can-Am ATV Distributor/Dealer: - The 2014 Can-Am ATV must be purchased within the EEA by an EEA resident, in the CIS for residents of the countries comprised in such area and in Turkey for residents of Turkey; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-BRP will not honor this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
+BRP will not honour this limited warranty to any private use owner or commercial use owner if one of the preceding conditions has not been met.
 Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the general public.

-6) WHAT TO DO TO OBTAIN WARRANTY COVERAGE
+6) WHAT TO DO TO OBTAIN WARRANTY COVERAGE UNDER THIS WARRANTY